 (Applause)

-I found that video very, very provoking, and that’s why I wanted to bring it for you guys to see.
-And what was interesting about it the obvious choice for me to talk about was graphics audio.
-But as you heard, Michael talked about all other elements as well.
-Video games give an awful lot other things too, and that’s why people get so addicted.
-The most one being fun.
+I that video very, very thought provoking, and that’s why wanted to bring it here for you guys to see.
+And what was interesting about is the obvious choice for me to talk about was graphics audio.
+But as you heard, Michael talked about all these other elements as well. games give an awful lot of other things too, and that’s people get so addicted.
+The most important one being fun.

-The name of this track is “The Magic To Come.”
-Who is that to come from?
-Is it going to come from the best in the world as we thought it probably would?
-I don’t think so.
-I think it’s going to come from children who are growing up now that aren’t stuck with all the stuff that we remember from the past.
-They’re going to do it their way, the tools that we’ve created.
-The same with students or highly creative people, writers and like that.
+The of this track is “The Magic To Come.”
+Who is that going to come from? it going to come from the best directors in world as we thought it probably would?
+I don’t so.
+I think it’s going to come from the who are growing up now that aren’t stuck with all the stuff that we remember from the past.
+They’re to do it their way, using the tools that we’ve created.
+The with students or highly creative people, writers and people that.

-As far as colleges go, there’s about 350 colleges around world teaching video game courses.
-That means there’s literally thousands of new ideas. of the ideas are really dreadful and some of are great.
-There’s nothing worse than having to listen someone try and pitch you a really bad video idea.
+As far as colleges go, there’s about 350 colleges the world teaching video game courses.
+That means there’s literally thousands of new ideas.
+Some of the are really dreadful and some of them are great.
+There’s nothing worse having to listen to someone try and pitch you a bad video game idea.

 (Laughter)

 Chris Anderson: You’re off, you’re off.
 That’s it.
-He’s of time.
+He’s out of time.

-DP: I’ve just got a little tiny bit if you’ll indulge me.
+DP: I’ve just got a little bit more if you’ll indulge me.

 CA: Go ahead.
-I’m going to right here though.
+I’m going to stay right though.

 (Laughter)

-DP: This is just a cool shot, because this is students coming to after class.
-The school is closed; they’re coming back at midnight because they want pitch their video game ideas.
-I’m sitting at the front the class, and they’re actually pitching their ideas.
-So it’s hard get students to come back to class, but it is possible.
+DP: This is just a cool shot, because this is students coming school after class.
+The school is closed; they’re coming at midnight because they want to pitch their video game ideas.
+I’m at the front of the class, and they’re actually pitching ideas.
+So it’s hard to get students to come back to class, but it possible.

-This my daughter, her name’s Emma, she’s 17 months old.
-And I’ve been asking myself, what Emma going to experience in the video game world?
-And as I’ve shown here, have the audience.
-She’s never going to know a world where you can’t press a button have millions of people ready to play.
+This is my daughter, her name’s Emma, she’s 17 months old.
+And I’ve been asking myself, what is going to experience in the video game world?
+And I’ve shown here, we have the audience.
+She’s never going to know a where you can’t press a button and have millions of ready to play.
 You know, we have the technology.
-She’s going to know a world where the graphics just aren’t stunning and really immersive. as the student video showed, we can impact and move.
-She’s never going to know a world video games aren’t incredibly emotional and will probably make cry.
+She’s never going know a world where the graphics just aren’t stunning and really immersive.
+And the student video showed, we can impact and move.
+She’s never going to know world where video games aren’t incredibly emotional and will probably make cry.
 I just hope she likes video games.

 (Laughter)

-So, my closing thought. on the surface seem simple entertainment, but for those that like to a little deeper, the new paradigm of video games could open entirely new frontiers to creative that like to think big.
+So, my closing thought.
+Games on the surface seem entertainment, but for those that like to look a little deeper, new paradigm of video games could open entirely new frontiers to creative minds like to think big.
 Where better to challenge those than here at TED?

 Thank you.